oscie57/GiveMiiBBCiPlayer/README.md

 # GiveMiiBBCiPlayer

 Since August 31st, 2016 the BBC iPlayer app for the Wii U has been discontinued and the app can no longer be accessed.
-To check if the service is available the YouTube app requests a service token from `https://account.nintendo.net/v1/api/provider/service_token/` with a BBC iPlayer specific client id.
+To check if the service is available the BBC iPlayer app requests a service token from `https://account.nintendo.net/v1/api/provider/service_token/` with a BBC iPlayer specific client id.

 This endpoint now responds with: